 Fund Index Peer Group

-1 year 6.42% 6.17% 5.91%
+1 year 5.89% 6.17% 5.91%

-3 year -0.17% 0.06% -0.13%
+3 year -0.67% 0.06% -0.13%

-5 year 2.30% 2.36% 1.93%
+5 year 1.78% 2.36% 1.93%

-10 year 1.99% 2.51% 2.05%
+10 year 1.48% 2.51% 2.05%

 Expense Ratio (as of 3-31-25)

-Expense Ratio 1.10% Cost Per \$1,000 \$11.00
+Expense Ratio 1.60% Cost Per \$1,000 \$16.00

-Sub-Account Inception Date: May 2, 2003 Underlying fund Inception Date: May 1, 2000

-¥See important notes.
+Sub-Account Inception Date: May 2, 2003 Underlying fund Inception Date: May 1, 2000 ¥See important notes.

-The performance data presented represents past performance.
-Past performance is no guarantee of future performance is no guarantee of tuture results and current performance may be lower or higher than the performance quoted.
+\\The performance data presented represents past performance.
+Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not reflect any applicable contract-level or certain participant-level charges or any certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
-These charges, if included, would otherwise reduce the total return for a participant's account.
+Performance does not reflect any applicable contract-level or certain participant-level charges. or any certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account investment vernice charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.